bethanyuo/voting-system/README.md

 ## Create the Smart Contract
 1. Create a new folder named “Voting System”.
-a.
-Open your command prompt and go in the folder.
+*	Open your command prompt and go in the folder.
 We will now refer to this as your workspace.

 2. In your workspace, initialize a truffle and node project:
 ```bash